 results.Add(new Tuple<int, int>(passCount, failCount));

 }

+This algorithm sums the total number of constraints that were passed, and the total number of constraints that failed for the given coloration by testing each constraint individually.

 At this point we have all the data showing Khot’s definition of “value” for each graph given the constraints.
 Regarding Khot’s Conjecture, the value is the highest number we generated on any single graph.
 So, if we had any single graph hit a value of 1, meaning it satisfied every single constraint, then we could have stopped the algorithm because we knew it was a satisfiable problem.